gecio/gecio.github.io/docs/_optimist/guided_tour/step08/index.en.md

 +--------------------------------------+--------------+--------+---------------------------------------------------+------------------------------------+
 ```

-This returns a list of all our VMs, the ID is in the column "ID" and the name is in the column "Name".
+This returns a list of all your VMs.
+You find the ID in column "ID", and the name in column "Name".

-Now that we have this information, let's delete it:
+Now that you have this information, you can delete it:

 ```bash
 openstack server delete 801b3021-0c00-4566-881e-b50d47152e63
 ```

-If we ask for a new list of our VMs, it should return nothing at all:
+If you ask for a new list of your VMs, it should return nothing at all:

 ```bash
 $ openstack server list